 Is Ghee Good For The Baby?

 Yes!
 It most definitely is.
 Ghee when given in the right amount can be very beneficial.
+It contains saturated fatty acids and is easily digestible; and can boost the caloric and fat intake of a baby.
 It is a general misconception that ghee acts and provides the same nutritional value as butter.
 Unlike butter, ghee is a rich source of vitamins and minerals and if consumed in moderate amounts it can help tremendously with the growth and development of a baby.
 It is not advised to give salt to babies till they are an year old, so adding a bit of ghee in their food will boost the flavor.

 When Can I Give Ghee To My Baby?